frenchfaso/2Passi/README.md

 - Production build: `conda run -n 2passi npm run build`
 - Preview build (recommended to test PWA/SW): `conda run -n 2passi npm run preview`

+## Deploy (GitHub Pages)
+- This repo includes a workflow that builds and deploys `dist/` to GitHub Pages on pushes to `main`.
+- In GitHub: `Settings → Pages → Build and deployment → Source: GitHub Actions`.

 ## Notes
 - Service Worker is enabled in production builds; offline tiles are cached at runtime and can be managed in Settings.